Southwestern Electric Power Company (SWEPCO) assistance programs.

 Southwestern Electric Power Company customers who reside in Louisiana can call the energy provider to apply for a number of assistance programs and/or payment plans.
+Find everything from emergency electric bill help to disconnection prevention or grant money below.
 Representatives from SWEPCO recognize that from time to time customers need a little extra help with paying their bills or maybe they need time, so they will do what they can to support individuals.
 Or the company may refer them to government programs and non-profit agencies across Louisiana.

 First and foremost is the fact that customers can request a payment extension.
 Individuals who are unable to pay their electric bill on time, or who have received a disconnection notice from Southwestern Electric Power Company, may be provided additional time in order to get back on track.
 The energy provider realizes that in some cases low income customers just need some additional time to pay their bills or explore available resources, so the company can offer families in Louisiana an extended payment arrangement or one-time payment extension.